skomulai/areena-download-upload-storage/README.md

 drive_type = personal
 ```

-That is for OneDrive, so if you're using another cloud storage, your config may look different.
+That config is for OneDrive, but if you're using another cloud storage, your config probably looks different.